caoppg/Chronicle-rule/README.md

 <img src="https://github.com/caoppg/Chronicle-rule/blob/master/Screemshots/ScreenshotCF5.JPG" width="500">

-## The ontology reasoning and failure prediction GUI
+## Ontology reasoning for failure prediction
 Failure prediction is achieved by using the [Drools rule engine](https://www.drools.org/) to perform ontology reasoning on the data that is populated in the domain ontologies.
 After prediction, a SQWRL query is created to retrieve the prediction results.
 The SQWRL language takes an antecedent of a SWRL rule and effectively treats it as a pattern specification for a query.
 To extract the results, a SQWRL query replaces a rule consequent with a retrieval specification.

 ## Built with